42core-team/monorepo/wiki/reference/getters/function core_get_obj_filter_first(...).md

 ## Parameters

-- `condition`: Selection function filtering pointer returning if the inputted object should be selected
+- `bool (*condition)(const t_obj *)`: Selection function filtering pointer returning if the inputted object should be selected

+## Return

-- `return`: The first object that matches the condition or NULL if no such object exists or no condition is provided.
+- `t_obj *`: The first object that matches the condition or NULL if no such object exists or no condition is provided.

 ## Examples